openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 ==================

-When you edit one of the :ref:`common problem types<Adding a Problem>`, the simple editor opens with an example problem that you can use as a template for adding Markdown formatting.
+When you edit one of the :ref:`common problem types<Adding a Problem>`, the simple editor opens with a template that you can use as a guideline for adding Markdown formatting.
+The following templates are available.

-.. ...with a template that...^

 *  :ref:`Checkbox` and Checkboxes with Hints and Feedback